elleonard/DarkPlasma-MZ-Plugins/docs/HOW_TO_TRANSLATE.md

 Please see [Translation Example](https://github.com/elleonard/DarkPlasma-MZ-Plugins/pull/53).

-For `config.ts`, please see [config.ts Example](https://github.com/elleonard/DarkPlasma-MZ-Plugins/pull/55).
+For `config.ts`, please see [config.ts Example](https://github.com/elleonard/DarkPlasma-MZ-Plugins/pull/62).

 ### Build the plugin and see the translated plugin on RMMZ.

-To build plugin, it needs to install NodeJS (v16 or later), Yarn (v1.22.18 or later).
+To build plugin, it needs to install NodeJS (v20), Yarn (v4.7.0 or later).

 ```bash
 yarn install